 Again, the question becomes “who was driving,” but can extend beyond to “when was the person driving?”
 Was he or she under the influence at the time of driving or can the time of driving not be determined?
 The burden is on the prosecutor to prove you were the driver and were intoxicated at the time of driving.

-Can you get your DUI case dropped?
+Can you get your DUI dismissed?
 A skilled attorney with experience in DUIs will be able to advise you on that possibility.
-While results are never guaranteed, speaking with a DUI attorney who can evaluate your case and look for constitutional violations or errors by the officer is a good first step.
-Contact an attorney today for a free DUI case evaluation.
+While results are never guaranteed, a legal professional can evaluate your case and look for constitutional violations or errors by the officer.
+Consider speaking with an experienced, local DUI attorney today.